Overview

 Check the roadmap for more information.

-In some cases, it can be necessary to disable the pre-flight checks.
-For example, when using the Topic Repartitioning plugin to change the amount of partitions of a topic.
+In some cases, it can be necessary to disable the preflight checks.

 Example: